Your big journey along the Great Silk Road !

 Request

-Tours and excursions across Kazakhstan.
+Tours and excursions in Kazakhstan -

 The population of the republic is 17.4 million people. more than a man.
 The share of the urban population is 56%.
 The population density of Kazakhstan is 6.6 people per square kilometer.

-Physical and geographical position of Kazakhstan.
+Physical and geographical location of Kazakhstan

-How to get to Kazakhstan.
+How to get to Kazakhstan

-Borders of Kazakhstan.
+Borders of Kazakhstan

-The Great Silk Road in Kazakhstan.
+The Great Silk Road in Kazakhstan

 Photogallery: